 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their understanding of carbon monoxide (CO).
 According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and almost 500 deaths every year in the United States1.
-There are surprising gaps in what homeowners do and don’t know about remaining safe.
+There are alarming gaps in what homeowners do and don’t know about staying safe.

 A lot of common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that can build to unsafe levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
 Inhaling CO may cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain: